sicpa-dlab/didcomm-python/README.md

 See [demo scripts](tests/demo) for details.

+A general usage of the API is the following:
+- Sender Side:
+  - Build a `Message` (plaintext, payload).
+  - Convert a message to a DIDComm Message for further transporting by calling one of the following:
+     - `pack_encrypted` to build an Encrypted DIDComm message
+     - `pack_signed` to build a Signed DIDComm message
+     - `pack_plaintext` to build a Plaintext DIDComm message
+- Receiver side:
+  - Call `unpack` on receiver side that will decrypt the message, verify signature if needed and return a `Message` for further processing on the application level.

 ### 1. Build an Encrypted DID Comm message for the given recipient

 This is most common DID Comm message to be used in most of the applications.